 The final number of kernels per bushel is affected by diverse factors such as genotype, management practices (for example, plant density), and the environment.
 Plant density can strongly affect the kernel weight and the number of kernels per bushel.
 Lower plant densities (if growing conditions are optimum) will result in lower values for kernel number per bushel.
 Also, expect a lower kernel number per bushel as N is more deficient.
 More information regarding the influence of these management practices on the kernel weight and the number of kernels per bushel is available from an article titled “Corn Grain Yield Estimation: The Kernel Weight Factor” from Dr. Tony Vyn, Purdue University, at: http://extension.entm.purdue.edu/pestcrop/2010/issue22/index.html#corn

 The final calculation of the potential yield to be obtained at the end of the season is simply the outcome of dividing the component (d) by (e).

 In this example, if projected conditions prove to be accurate, the corn should obviously be kept and harvested for grain.
 From previous experiences, the yield component method of estimating yields often seems to provide optimistic outcomes (slightly overestimation).
-If the conditions during the reproductive period are predicted to worsen (severe heat stress and lack of precipitation), the kernel weight can be reduced and the number estimated for component (e), kernels per bushel, should be higher.
+If the conditions during the reproductive period are predicted to worsen (severe heat stress and lack of precipitation); then the kernel weight can be reduced, and the number estimated for component (e), kernels per bushel, should be higher.
 That will reduce the yield expectations.

 If you have smartphone or tablet devices, there is a “free” app that can provide assistance in estimating corn yield at on-farm scale.
 The app, developed by the University of Wisconsin, is named “Crop Calculators for Corn” and can be downloaded at: